 Step 6 – Draw the Edge Corners

-From the corners of the inner outline of the blade you can project some lines to the corresponding corners of the main outline.
+Project some lines from the corners of the main outline of the blade to the corresponding of the outline that defines the edge.

-This will create the small corners along the edge.
+This will create the small sharp looking corners on the blade.

 Step 7 – Finish the Line Drawing

-Draw a series of lightly curved lines along the grip to make it look like it’s been wrapped by something.
-Often swords have something wrapped around this area to make easier to grip and handle.
+Draw a series of lightly curved lines along the grip to make it look like it has some wrapping or a design on it.
+Often swords have something in this are to make them easier to hold onto (a smooth hilt can be slippery).

 Step 8 – Color the Sword

 Make the blade grey with it’s edges a slightly lighter grey.
-As the edges are the part that can be regularly sharpened they will tend to have shinier metal while the main part of the blade can be a bit more weathered.
+As the edges are the part that can be regularly sharpened they will tend to have shinier metal while the rest of the blade can be a bit more weathered.

-Color the guard and the pommel a yellow/brow to make them look gold.
+Color the guard and the pommel a yellow (with a bit of orange/brown in it) to make them look gold.
 If you prefer a more plain looking sword you can make them the same darker grey as the blade.

-If you liked the tutorial and would like to try a some more like it also see:
+If you liked the tutorial and would like to try a some more like it also see the following:

 - How to Draw a Shield Step by Step